chaitu65c/reddit_guide/README.md

 - **Go to office hours and become close with 1-2 professors** – Some jobs and most masters/PHD programs require letters of recommendation.
 While you could get reccs from your work, its great to get a letter from someone in academia, especially if they’re established in the field you are pursuing.
 Get your ass to office hours and show professors that you are curious and motivated by asking questions about assignments, career, or even personal interests.
 They provide a cornucopia of opportunities, including research, letters of recc, or even the opportunity to pursue a PHD under them.

 - **START EARLY ON ASSIGNMENTS** – I can’t count the number of times starting an assignment early saved my ass.
 Starting early gives you time to deal with the unexpected: the family emergencies, the late night hangout with friends, the memory leak on line 74.
 Procrastination is like playing Russian Roulette with your CS career, don’t take the chance.
+[A helpful video on procrastination](https://www.youtube.com/watch?v=TvRtVuwcrnY)

 In the quarters where I attended half of the lectures, never read the book, and crammed before due dates and exams, I was averaging a B in my classes.
 In the quarters where I followed the steps above, I never got a grade lower than an A-.